juanchinovas/nativescript-sqlite-access/README.md

 ## Usage

-You need to import de function DbBuilder to create a instance of SqliteAccess class and can access to the API to manage your app's data.
+You need to import de function DbBuilder to create a instance of SqliteAccess class and access to the API of the plugin to manage your app's data.

 ```typescript
 import { DbBuilder } from 'nativescript-sqlite-access';